charlesangus/DeepC/README.md

 A clone of the regular Grade node, but with added options for Deep.
 Integrates with DeepCPMatte and DeepCPNoise by optionally taking Deep masks from the B-stream.
 Takes a flat image as a mask in the side input.

-### DeepCSat

-A clone of the regular Saturation node, but Deep.
-Takes Deep masks in the B-stream and flat masks in the side input.

 ### DeepCWorldPosition

 Generates world position data from straight Deep renders.
 Useful if your 3D render doesn't come with a Deep position pass.